 Andapa is a town and district by the same name in northern Madagascar.
-The population was measured in 2001 at 27,618.
-The area is part of the Sava Region in the Antsiranana Province.
-About 90% of the inhabitants are farmers, producing coffee, tomatoes, vanilla and especially rice.
+The population in 2013 for complete area was 189,882.
+Andapa is part of the Sava Region in the Antsiranana Province.
+About 90% of the population in Andapa are farmers, producing coffee, tomatoes, vanilla and especially rice.
 Much of North Madagascar's rice is grown in this region.

 Hotels in Andapa

 Tel: +261 (0)32 4023528 / +261 (0)34 0472090

 Tel: +261 (0)32 7182944 / +261 (0)34 2858590